Understanding Thanatophobia: The Fear Of Death

 Some people with thanatophobia experience intense dread, panic, depression, and anxiety, often avoiding seemingly dangerous situations or places.
 Some develop comorbidity with hypochondriasis, causing a preoccupation with illness.

-Symptoms of thanatophobia are often similar or the same as other phobias and often resemble a panic attack.
+Symptoms of thanatophobia are often similar or the same as other anxiety disorders or specific phobias and often resemble a panic attack.
 They may include:

 • Racing heart/Shortness of breath